MicrosoftDocs/power-platform/power-virtual-agents/preview/sso-web.md

 ### API Permissions
 1. Go to **API Permissions**.
 Select **Grant admin consent for <your tenant name>** and then select **Yes**.

+> [!Important]
-Important To avoid users from having to consent to each application, a Global Administrator, Application Administrator, or a Cloud Application Administrator must grant tenant-wide consent to your app registrations.
+> To avoid users from having to consent to each application, a Global Administrator, Application Administrator, or a Cloud Application Administrator must grant tenant-wide consent to your app registrations.

  :::image type="content" source="media/sso/api-permission.png" alt-text="Screenshot API permission." border="false":::